QuattroMusic/6502-Simulator/README.md

 #### What this software doesn't allow you to do
 Even if you've modified it, I don't want you to use this product for commercial use or to distribute under your name;
 I put a lot of effort on this project, for learning purposes, and to make it possible for everyone to use a 6502 simulator to learn assembly in the easiest possible way.

-#### In short
-Use it wherever you want, but please do not use this project for commercial purposes; it's an educational tool that I want accessible to everyone.

 ## Contact me